BAAI-Agents/Cradle/docs/envs/new_game.md

 ### 1. Implement the game's runner

 You can see a series of runners in the **cradle/runner/** directory, such as cradle/runner/skylines_runner.py.
-This file defines the main processes for all games, including information gathering and the execution logic for self-reflection.
+This file defines the main processes for all games, including the execution logic for self-reflection and information gathering.
 We recommend directly copying cradle/runner/skylines_runner.py, renaming it for the new game (**newgame_runner.py**), and then modifying it as needed.

 **It is worth mentioning that we will eventually unify all runners into a single runner.
-In the final version of CRADLE, it will no longer be necessary to implement this file separately**.
+In the final version of Cradle, it will no longer be necessary to implement this file separately**.

 ### 2. Implement the game's environment
-Using Skylines as an example, the game's environment mainly consists of three parts:
+Using Cites: Skylines as an example, the game's environment mainly consists of three parts:
 - **cradle/environment/skylines/atomic_skills** (definition of atomic skills)
 - **cradle/environment/skylines/skill_registry.py** (registration of atomic skills in the registry)
 - **cradle/environment/skylines/ui_control.py** (game interface control, such as switching games and pausing the game, which need to be defined here)